 * Poor resale value caused by concerns during trade-in or third-party assessments

-- Without taking action, either due to being unaware of the case, taking too much time to submit or by submitting an incomplete/improper opt out, owners are forever subject to the class settlement’s terms.
+* Without taking action, either due to being unaware of the case, taking too much time to submit or by submitting an incomplete/improper opt out, owners remain subject to the class settlement’s terms.

-For individuals facing the need to consider filing a Mercedes BlueTEC emissions lawsuit due to the alleged cheat devices utilized in these vehicles, avoiding the class action may be far more beneficial.
-Stern Law is ready to help owners understand their legal options and pursue the best possible outcome, outside of the class action settlement they would otherwise automatically find themselves subject to.
+For individuals interested in filing their own Mercedes BlueTEC emissions lawsuit due to the alleged cheat devices utilized in these vehicles, avoiding the class action may be far more beneficial.
+Stern Law is ready to help owners better understand their legal options and pursue the best possible outcome, outside of the class action settlement they would otherwise automatically find themselves subject to.
 The violation of emissions regulations that are at the heart of the governmental inquiry and class action will likely require changes to your vehicle; how the “fix” or software updates affect vehicle performance and resale value should be carefully analyzed and properly compensated for.
 We are not the class action law firm and we are not working to change emissions standards.
 Instead, we are the alternative to a class action settlement that does not meet your needs.
 We operate outside of the class action settlement, providing owners (and potentially former owners) the opportunity to pursue a resolution that better meets their needs.